“The Lord is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit.” -Psalms 34:18

 The Ego asks two questions: what and who.
 God answers both questions with the same answer: Jesus Christ.

 As we learn the answers to these questions, gaining a personal relationship with Jesus, we are awakened.
-Our hearts break upon remembering who we are in light of what we’ve become.
+Our hearts break upon remembering who we are in light of what we’ve become and our souls are born.
 The light is being separated from the darkness.
 This is why the first two principles of the Gospel are to believe in Christ and repentance.
 Christ is the iron rod, the Word of God, leading to the tree of life, out of the darkness and into the light.
+And, this is why it is called being “born again,” our soul is born as our spirit is healed from our mortal sins.

 A Broken Heart